e7dud7e/MLND/capstone/capstone_proposal.md

 ### Datasets and Inputs

 The data are jpg images of cervices, and their labels as type 1, 2 or 3.
 These are available from the [Kaggle site](https://www.kaggle.com/philschmidt/cervix-eda-model-selection/input).
 In addition to the training and test sets, there are also more images that may be useful for training or for validation, but may be of lower image quality or pictures of the same cervix from the original training set.

-I will try to use some images from the additional data sets to see how they affect performance.
+1481 images are in the training set.

+The image sizes vary; most are 3264 by 2448 (or 2448 by 3264), but others are larger (3096 by 4128).
+Some have more rows than columns, others have more columns than rows.
+When resizing to make the shapes standard, I may first try to rotate the images so that their longest side is the number of columns.
+That way, the distortion from converting a rectangle to a square will at least be the same.
+I may resize the images to be somewhere between 133 x 100, to 655 x 500 (to keep the aspect ratio 1 x 1.33).

 ### Solution Statement